Common Rustgill - Gymnopilus penetrans

 The cap is an orange-brown colour and can be sticky when wet, while the stem is a dull yellow colour and the gills, which are yellowish develop rust-brown spots with age.
 Spore print rusty orange-brown, spores ellipsoidal, 7-9 x 4-5.5µm, covered in small warts.

-On fallen wood debris of conifers, occasionally on deciduous wood.
+On fallen wood debris of conifers and deciduous species, especially Birch.

 Found from late spring to late autumn